Images shot with the vintage Super-Takumar 55mm f1.8

 Practicing pre-focusing on a distance

-In my experience, the 55mm Super-Takumar performs really well with black and white photographs.
+In my experience, the 55mm Super-Takumar – which you can always find on eBay – performs really well in black and white.

-These rollerblading kids allowed me to practice pre-focusing on a distance and capturing them as they passed through it.
+On this day in Zhongshan park, the rollerblading kids gave me the chance to practice pre-focusing on a distance and capturing them as they passed through it.

-Needless to say, there were a lot where I missed focus.
+Needless to say, there were a lot of missed shots.

 As you can see though, even with manual focus lenses it’s possible to get sharp images of moving subjects with a little practice of certain techniques.